John Lockhart-Mummery

 John Percy Lockhart-Mummery FRCS (14 February 1875 – 24 April 1957), was a British surgeon at St Mark's Hospital, London, who devised a classification of rectal cancer and described familial polyposis which led to the formation of the polyposis registry.
-He was the author of several books, including Diseases of the Rectum and Colon and their Surgical Treatment (1923) and The Origin of Cancer (1934).
+He was the author of several books, including Diseases of the Rectum and Colon and their Surgical Treatment (1923), The Origin of Cancer (1934), and After Us, or the World as it Might Be (1936).
 His work on colorectal surgery earned him the nickname "King Rectum".

-His grandfather, his brother, and his father, John Howard Mummery, were all dental surgeons.
+Lockhart-Mummery's grandfather, his brother, and his father, John Howard Mummery, were all dental surgeons.
 While studying at Cambridge he developed sarcoma of his leg, for which Joseph Lister carried out an amputation.
 He completed his clinical training in 1899 at St George's Hospital, London, and in 1904 was appointed Hunterian Professor at the Royal College of Surgeons.
 He showed that sigmoidoscopy was safe and effective in looking for diseases of the large bowel.
 During the First World War he operated at King Edward VII's Hospital Sister Agnes, where he treated mainly gunshot wounds affecting the colon, rectum and anus.

-Lockhart-Mummery was first secretary of the British Proctological Society, which in 1939, became a section of the Royal Society of Medicine (RSM).
+Lockhart-Mummery was the first secretary of the British Proctological Society, which in 1939, became a section of the Royal Society of Medicine (RSM).
 Some of his theories on cancer and eugenics are controversial, and were thought of as radical at that time, even by his friend Lord Horder, president of the Eugenics Society.
 He was also a friend of H. G. Wells, with whom he shared some beliefs about the role of science in the problems of the human body.

 Early life and education

 John Lockhart Mummery (later Lockhart-Mummery), was born in Islip Manor, Northolt, on 14 February 1875 to John Howard Mummery, a dental surgeon, and his first wife Mary Lily.
 His paternal grandfather was a dental surgeon, and his younger brother, Stanley, also became a dental surgeon.

 He was educated first at Eagle House School and then The Leys School.
-Subsequently he gained admission to Gonville and Caius College, Cambridge, passing the first part of the Natural Sciences Tripos in 1897 with second-class honours.
+Subsequently, he gained admission to Gonville and Caius College, Cambridge, passing the first part of the Natural Sciences Tripos in 1897 with second-class honours.
 During his time at Cambridge he developed sarcoma of his leg, for which Joseph Lister carried out an amputation.
-Subsequently he took up a post as assistant anatomy demonstrator at Cambridge.
+Subsequently, he took up a post as assistant anatomy demonstrator at Cambridge.
 He completed his clinical training in 1899 at St George's Hospital, London, where he won the Thompson gold medal and completed resident posts there.
 In 1900 he gained a Fellowship.